44 Best Online Proofreading Jobs To Make Money

 Following that, a few tools you may find helpful include:

-Many of the jobs listed below require you to have up-to-date software and a solid familiarity with how to use it.
+Many of the freelance jobs listed below require you to have up-to-date software and a solid familiarity with how to use it.
 Microsoft Software is one of the most common tools for proofreaders, so having this will be helpful.

 Alternatively, Google Docs is a fantastic online-based tool that is extremely useful for editing documents.
 I particularly love that Google Docs save automatically, so I never have to worry about losing my work!